Visoko during the Middle Ages: Bosnian kingdom

-The coronation of Tvrtko I Kotromanić was held on 26 October 1377 in the Church of St. Nicholaus, Mile.
+The coronation of Tvrtko I Kotromanić was held on 26 October 1377 in the Church of St. Nicholaus in Mile.
 The Bosnian banate transformed into a kingdom.
 The fact this coronoation took place around Visoko has been proven archaeologically.
 Tvrtko Kotromanić wrote to Hrvoje Vukčić Hrvatinić on 12 March 1380 out from the royal court in Moštre (Moištri in medieval sources), which was also located in the Visoko basin.